patrickswijgman/lsp-extra.nvim/README.md

 This small plugin loads those LSP configs automatically for you!
 Then you no longer need to call `vim.lsp.enable` for each one.

+Plus this plugin contains some nifty LSP-related extras to help you setup LSP within Neovim more easily.

 ## Setup

-All options are optional, to simply load the language servers automatically you can do:
+If you just want to load the language servers automatically and nothing else you can setup the plugin like so:

 ```lua
 require("lsp-loader").setup()